 I can't speak for anybody else but I want to have my cake and eat it.
 What else am I going to do with it?
 I'm not going to make a tasty cake and then just throw it away uneaten!

 Did I mention that I used to live in Chesterfield?
 For a good few years my MP was Tony Benn.
 I met him lots of times and he was a genial and friendly guy.
 I also encountered Dennis Skinner but I'd sooner not talk about him.
 He was awfie rude.
 Now my MP is Alister Jack but please don't blame me.
-I never voted for him, obviously, (nor for David Mundell when I stayed in Annan) but I know somebody who did so and then boasted on Facebook that she had voted twice by post because her husband was away and she thought she would borrow his vote.
+I never voted for him, obviously, (nor for David Mundell when I stayed in Annan) but I know somebody who did so and then boasted on Facebook that she had voted twice by post because her husband was away and she thought she would borrow his vote and send it along with her own.
 She also told her son to vote for Jack so that's at least 2 votes he shouldn't have got.
-Aye, and one crime committed too.
+Aye, and one electoral crime committed too.

 Sometimes I used to go to a Costa coffee shop that was around 5 miles or so from our house.
 Then, another Costa's opened up just around the corner from where we stayed.
 It seemed daft to drive for 5 miles when I could walk 200 yards, but it was also silly to walk 200 yards to buy coffee when I could make my own, at home, for free.
 So I never drank Costa's coffee again.